Study: Which NBA players get trolled the most on Twitter?

 Interestingly, despite receiving the most negativity, Curry also received the most positive tweets of all the players analyzed (1,325).
 Of the 2,789 tweets to Curry that were analyzed, 1,325 were positive, 778 were negative and 686 were neutral.
 While he may have haters, he has plenty of diehard fans as well.

 The study also tracked which players received the highest percentage of positive tweets.

-Next up were Curry (47.5%) and LeBron (46.7%), who received plenty of love in addition to the hate.
-Detroit Pistons forward Blake Griffin (46.7%) and Portland Trail Blazers forward Carmelo Anthony (46.1%) rounded out the top-five.
+Curry (47.5%) and LeBron (46.7%) received the most positive tweets, showing that there's plenty of love mixed in with the hate.
+Brooklyn Nets forward Blake Griffin (46.7%) and Portland Trail Blazers forward Carmelo Anthony (46.1%) also got a lot of positive tweets.

 The big takeaway from this study is that professional athletes can’t please everyone.
 Even the players whose mentions were mostly positive still had negative tweets directed at them roughly 15% of the time.

 Once you reach a certain level of fame, you’ll inevitably deal with haters and trolls.